Preetamk97/CPP-Notes/39_Single-Inheritance-Deep-Dive.md

 {
    Derived der;

-   // der.setData();  // Since setData() (originally public method of Base class) is inherited as a private member of Derived class --- therefore cannot be used outside the Derived class -- i.e inside 'int main()' method directly.
+   // der.setData();  // Since setData() (originally public method of Base class) is inherited as a private member of Derived class --- therefore it cannot be used  outside the Derived class -- i.e inside 'int main()' method directly.
    // Instead we can call setData() method inside process() method itself.

-   der.process(); // process() is a public member of Derived class -- can be used directly inside 'int main()' der.display();  // display() is a public member of Derived class -- can be used directly inside 'int main()'
+   der.process(); // process() is a public member function of the Derived class -- hence can be used directly inside 'int main()' function der.display();  // display() is a public member function of the Derived class -- hence can be used directly inside 'int main()' function.

    return 0;
 }